codeskills-dev/md-to-react-email/README.md

 ## Description

-md-to-react-email is a lightweight utility for converting Markdown into valid [React-email](https://react.email) templates.
+md-to-react-email is a lightweight utility for converting [Markdown](https://www.markdownguide.org/) into valid [React-email](https://react.email) templates.
 This tool simplifies the process of creating responsive and customizable email templates by leveraging the power of React and Markdown.

+_Note: There is only support for the [Official Markdown flavour](https://www.markdownguide.org/basic-syntax/)_

 ## Installation